tolga9009/elgato-gchd/README.md

 pipes.
 There will be a slight delay, which is hardware limited and can not be worked around.

-After closing the file, you will not be able to reopen it again.
-You will need to stop the terminal using "Ctrl + C", disconnect and reconnect your Elgato Game Capture HD's USB cable and start over again.
+If you're done using this driver, close the file.
+Then stop the terminal using "Ctrl + C" and wait for the program to successfully terminate.
+The driver is resetting your device, so it can be used again.
+If you interrupt this step, it will leave your device in an undefined state and you will need to replug your device, to manually reset it.

 Currently, 1080p30 and 720p60 are supported.